coreboot/coreboot/util/spd_tools/README.md

 *   The memory technology used by the board, e.g. lp4x.
 *   The path to the directory where the generated Makefile.inc should be placed.
 *   A CSV file containing a list of the memory parts used by the board, with an
-*   optional fixed or exclusive ID for each part.
-A fixed ID is simply an integer
+*   optional fixed or exclusive ID for each part and an optional SPD override file.
-*   and it ensure that part (and any that share the same SPD) will be assigned
+*   A fixed ID is simply an integer and it ensure that part (and any that share the same SPD)
-*   that ID.
-An exclusive ID is prefixed with `*` and ensures that only parts with
+*   will be assigned that ID.
+An exclusive ID is prefixed with `*` and ensures that
-*   the same exclusive ID will be assigned that ID, even if they would otherwise
+*   only parts with the same exclusive ID will be assigned that ID, even if they would
-*   share the same ID.
+*   otherwise share the same ID.
+When using an SPD override file, the file will be searched
+*   for in the directory where mem_parts_used is located, if it is not found there then it
+*   will be searched for in the appropriate default spd directory.
 *   NOTE: Only assign a fixed/exclusive ID if required for legacy reasons.

-Example of a CSV file using fixed and exclusive IDs:
+Example of a CSV file using fixed and exclusive IDs, and SPD file overrides:

 ```
 K4AAG165WA-BCWE,1